Glenn Strange: Career

+For much of Strange's acting career most of his roles were playing "bad guys".
+Because he could handle a stagecoach with six horses hitched up, he was often cast as a stagecoach driver.
+He had roles in 300 films and 500 television episodes.

-In 1932, Strange had a minor role as part of the Wrecker's gang in a 12-part serial, The Hurricane Express, starring John Wayne.
-He gained his first motion picture role in 1932, and appeared in hundreds of films during his lifetime.
+In 1932 he had a minor role as part of the Wrecker's gang in a 12-part serial, The Hurricane Express, starring John Wayne.
 He played numerous small parts in Paramount's popular Hopalong Cassidy film series, usually cast as a member of an outlaw's gang and occasionally as a local sheriff.
-In 1943, he played a badman in the Hopalong Cassidy movie False Colors.
-Beginning in 1949, he portrayed Butch Cavendish, the villain responsible for killing all of the Texas Rangers except one in the long-running television series The Lone Ranger.
+In 1943, he played an outlaw in the Hopalong Cassidy movie False Colors.
+He played the killer Naylor Rand in the 1948 film Red River.

+Beginning in 1949, he portrayed Butch Cavendish, the villain responsible for killing all but one of the Texas Rangers in the long-running television series The Lone Ranger.
 Strange appeared twice as Jim Wade on Bill Williams's syndicated Western series geared to juvenile audiences The Adventures of Kit Carson.
 He also appeared twice as Blake in the syndicated Western The Cisco Kid.
 In 1952, he was cast in the role of Chief Black Cloud in the episode "Indian War Party" of the syndicated The Range Rider.
 In 1954, Strange played Sheriff Billy Rowland in Jim Davis's syndicated Western series Stories of the Century.
 Strange appeared six times in 1956 in multiple roles on Edgar Buchanan's syndicated Judge Roy Bean.
 That same year, Strange appeared in an uncredited role as the sheriff in Silver Rapids in the Western movie The Fastest Gun Alive starring Glenn Ford.
-In 1958, he had a minor part in an episode of John Payne's The Restless Gun, and had an important role in the 1958 episode "Chain Gang" of the Western series 26 Men, true stories about the Arizona Rangers.
-That same year, he played rancher Pat Cafferty, who faces the threat of anthrax, in the episode "Queen of the Cimarron" of the syndicated Western series, Frontier Doctor.
-Strange appeared in six episodes of The Rifleman playing the same role in different variations: Cole, the stagecoach driver, in "Duel of Honor"; a stagecoach shotgun guard in "The Dead-eye Kid"; Joey, a stagecoach driver in "The Woman"; and an unnamed stagecoach driver in "The Blowout", "The Spiked Rifle", and "Miss Bertie".
+In 1958, he had a minor part in an episode of John Payne's The Restless Gun and had an important role in the 1958 episode "Chain Gang" of the Western series 26 Men, true stories about the Arizona Rangers.
+That same year, he played rancher Pat Cafferty, who faces the threat of anthrax in the episode "Queen of the Cimarron" of the syndicated Western series, Frontier Doctor.
+Strange appeared in six episodes of The Rifleman, playing the similar rolee in different variations: Cole, the stagecoach driver, in "Duel of Honor"; a stagecoach shotgun guard in "The Dead-eye Kid"; Joey, a stagecoach driver in "The Woman"; and an unnamed stagecoach driver in "The Blowout", "The Spiked Rifle", and "Miss Bertie".

-Strange was cast in five episodes of the ABC Western The Life and Legend of Wyatt Earp and three segments of the syndicated Annie Oakley.
-In 1959, he appeared in another Western syndicated series, Mackenzie's Raiders, in the episode entitled "Apache Boy".
-Strange was cast twice on Kirby Grant's Western aviation adventure series, Sky King, as Rip Owen in Stage Coach Robbers (1952), and as Link in Dead Giveaway (1958).

-He first appeared on Gunsmoke in 1959 and assumed several roles on the long-running program before he was permanently cast as stolid bartender Sam Noonan, a role he played from 1961 until 1973.

-Frankenstein's monster
+Strange had parts in the ABC Western The Life and Legend of Wyatt Earp, as well as in Annie Oakley, Buffalo Bill, Jr., Wagon Train and other Western television series.
+He played an Indian Chief in "Rawhide" S2 E8 "Incident of the Haunted Hills" which aired May 11, 1959.